 Simple English definitions for legal terms

-Read a random definition: not guilty
+Read a random definition: consolidated school district

 Anticipatory repudiation is when one party to a contract indicates that they will not perform their duties under the contract before the time for performance arrives.
 This gives the other party an immediate right to damages for total breach and discharges their remaining duties of performance.